syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Assign resources to special time regions

-Special time region can be created based on the resources in day, week , work week and timeline views.
+Special time region can be created based on the resources in day, week, work week and timeline views.

 ### Assign resources to special time regions in days view